Lights and Sirens

-With the advent of new sound-proof cars, high-decibel stereo systems, cell phones, and unfortunately, drivers who simply don't care about anyone but themselves, the idea of getting to an emergency scene fast is very difficult.
-Many times we are often faced with drivers who can't see or hear us.
+With the proliferation of newer sound-proof cars, high-decibel stereo systems, cell phones, and distracted drivers, getting to an emergency scene quickly is very difficult for our emergency vehicles.
+Many times we are faced with drivers who can't see or hear us.
 This creates an incredibly frustrating situation for the emergency vehicle driver, as they weave their way through traffic.

 All drivers must know their responsibilities when approached by an emergency vehicle with its red lights flashing or siren sounding.

 What Drivers Should Do:

 - Pull to the right and come to a stop.

 - When on a high-speed road or when there is no room to stop, slow down as much as possible.

 - When in the left lane, pull over into the right lane as the traffic in the lane to your right moves over.

 - If you cannot move to the right because of an obstacle such as a car to your right, simply stop.